2025-26 Season

 KOBE SANDERS

-Sanders produces at an below average rate for a 20-minute workload.
+Sanders produces at an poor rate for a 20-minute workload.

 TEAM COMPARISON